Blackboard 9.1 Browser & Plug-in Assessment Tool

 Adobe Flash Player is free software from the Adobe company.
 It is used in many web pages to display animation.
 The most current version of the Flash player is the best choice.
 You may already have it on your computer, use the link below to test for Flash Player.

 The Adobe Reader is free software from the Adobe company that is used in many web pages to display pdf (portable document format) files.
+You will find many courses that use PDF files.
 It is best to use the most current version of the Adobe Reader.